Jean Charles Léonard de Sismondi: French history

 Sismondi lived in Paris from 1813 until the Restoration, supporting Napoleon Bonaparte and meeting him once.
 Upon completing his book on Italian history, in 1818 he began his Histoire des Français, published in 29 volumes over 23 years.
 According to Encyclopædia Britannica, "His untiring industry enabled him to compile many other books, but it is on these two that his fame mainly rests.
 The former displays his qualities in the most favourable light, and has been least injuriously affected by subsequent writings and investigations.
 But the latter, as a careful and accurate sketch on a grand scale, has now been superseded.
 Sainte-Beuve has, with benevolent sarcasm, surnamed the author "the Rollin of French History," and the praise and the blame implied in the comparison are both perfectly well deserved".

 Later life

-In April 1819 Sismondi married a Welshwoman, Jessie Allen (1777–1853), whose sister, Catherine Allen, was the wife of Sir James Mackintosh and another sister, Elizabeth Allen, was the wife of Josiah Wedgwood II and mother of Emma Wedgwood.
+In April 1819 Sismondi married a Welshwoman, Jessie Allen (1777–1853), whose sister, Catherine Allen, was the wife of Sir James Mackintosh and whose other sister, Elizabeth Allen, was the wife of Josiah Wedgwood II and mother of Emma Wedgwood, who was married to Charles Darwin.
 This marriage appears to have been a very happy one.
+Sismondi joined his wife on several visits to London, where they attended Charles Babbage's Saturday night soirées with the Darwins on several occasions.

 In 1826 he was elected a foreign member of the Royal Swedish Academy of Sciences.

 After spending the last years of his life in Geneva preparing new editions of his writings, finishing his study of the French, and serving as a member of the Geneva Assembly, speaking for freedom with order, he died in 1842 of stomach cancer.